 The report does not state that Hunter Biden was directly paid by Elena Baturina.
 The timing of the report has raised doubts about its authenticity.

-The GOP report alleged that Hunter Biden had “cashed in” on his father’s name to close lucrative business deals around the world.
+The GOP report alleged that Hunter Biden had “cashed in” on his father’s name to close lucrative business deals worldwide.
 “Committee documents show Hunter’s businesses received millions of dollars from other deals with foreigners during the Obama years.
 This included a $3.5 million wire transfer in 2014 from Elena Baturina, the widow of the former mayor of Moscow.”

 The findings of the committee do not allege that Hunter personally accepted money from Baturina, wife of the late mayor of Moscow, Yuri Luzhkov, whom the report noted was fired in 2010 by then-Russian President Dmitry Medvedev over corruption allegations.
 Citing confidential documents, the report alleged that Baturina wired $3.5 million to a Rosemont Seneca Thornton LLC bank account for a ‘Consultancy Agreement’ in 2014.
 Besides noting that Rosemont Seneca Thornton is a consortium that consists of Rosemont Seneca Partners and the Thornton Group and that Hunter was one of the co-founders of Rosemont Seneca Partners, it does not elaborate the extent to which he was involved in the business of the firm.
 His photographs from multiple events at the Thornton Group have been referred to in the report as evidence of his ties with the firm.
 Politico reported that Hunter Biden’s lawyer George Mesires had rejected the allegations and denied that Hunter had a financial relationship with the Russian businesswoman.